alexwang-data/Luxury-Housing-and-the-Geography-of-Inequality-in-New-York-City/README.md

 Install R and RStudio:<br>
 https://posit.co/download/rstudio-desktop <br>

-In RStudio, install and load all of the libraries:<br>
+In RStudio, install and load all of the 15 libraries:<br>
 ```r
 install.packages("tidyverse")
 library(tidyverse)
 ```
 Tidyverse is a collection of packages.
-It contains tools like `dplyr` and `ggplot2` for data manipulation and visualization.
+It contains tools like `dplyr`, `tibble`, `tidyr`, and `ggplot2` for data manipulation and visualization.

 ## 🧹 Part 1: Data Development